Ireland Hiking: Wild Atlantic Way

 Overnight flight1 night

-Day 1: Fly to Ireland
+Day 1: Fly to Shannon

 County Kerry3 nights